hanumangayalkoti/Delete-All/README.md

 - The **Add Channel / Add Group** buttons appear above the keyboard rather than under the message.
 Telegram only supports its chat picker on keyboard buttons, not inline buttons.
+- Telegram's bulk delete reports success without saying how many messages actually existed, so the bot does not claim an exact deleted count.
+The owner report shows how many message IDs were scanned instead.
 - Stats reset when Railway redeploys unless you attach a volume.
 Notifications are unaffected.